dxdw2021/cline/old_docs/getting-started-new-coders/README.md

 ## Still Struggling?

-Feel free to contact me, and I'll help you get started with Cline.
+Feel free to contact me, and I'll help you get started with cline.

 nick | 608-558-2410